Qatar: Name

 Pliny the Elder, a Roman writer, documented the earliest account pertaining to the inhabitants of the peninsula around the mid-first century AD; he referred to them as the Catharrei, a designation that may have derived from the name of a prominent local settlement.
 A century later, Ptolemy produced the first known map to depict the peninsula, referring to it as Catara.
 The map also referenced a town named "Cadara" to the east of the peninsula.
 The term "Catara" (inhabitants, Cataraei) was exclusively used until the 18th century, after which "Katara" emerged as the most commonly recognised spelling.
 Eventually, after several variations—"Katr", "Kattar" and "Guttur"—the modern derivative Qatar was adopted as the country's name.

 According to classical linguistic accounts, the term "Qatar" may derive from a type of informal transaction known as muqāṭarah, in which goods were purchased in sealed containers without measuring or weighing the contents, for a fixed price.
 This practice, also called jazāf, was reportedly widespread in Qatar's markets.
 Another explanation connects the name to the word qiṭār, meaning camel train, possibly alluding to Qatar's role in historical trade routes.

-In Standard Arabic, the name is pronounced /ar/, while in the local dialect, Gulf Arabic, it is /ar/.
+In Standard Arabic, the name is pronounced /ar/, while in the local dialect, Qatari Arabic, it is /ar/.
 English speakers use different approximate pronunciations as the Arabic pronunciations use sounds not present in English.